 Welcome to Mimic Social – an eye-opening social media marketing simulation!
 Brought to you by those crafty digital educators at Stukent.
 It’s sort of like that workout you’ve been putting off.
 Dragging your feet, you dream up any excuse to avoid it, but once you muster the energy and just do it you won’t regret it (well, usually).

-Despite initial feelings of an overwhelming nature peppered with hints of inadequacy, I set myself to the tasks set before me – the new social media marketing manager at Buhi Supply Company (despite getting chewed out by my new boss early in the game) and actually learned and grew in my (fictitious) role.
+Despite initial overwhelming feelings peppered with doubts of inadequacy, I set myself to the tasks set before me – the new social media marketing manager at Buhi Supply Company (despite getting chewed out by my boss early on) and actually learned and grew in my (fictitious) role.

 Disclaimer: This simulation was completed in conjunction with Stukent’s Social Media Marketing: Spring 2019 by Andrew T. Stephen & Yakov Bart and HubSpot’s social media marketing course.
 Conducting this social media simulation in a vacuum could be hazardous to your health!

 So, if you have the opportunity to embark on Mimic Social – Stukent’s social media marketing simulation, then here are 9 tips to help you succeed.

 #1 – Pay Attention to the Social Media Audit

 The first task you should perform at Buhi is the Social Media Content Analysis Project located in the Social Media Strategies Textbook.
 This will give you an idea of what types of content and posting times are working for Buhi’s largest competitor, Herschel Supply Co.
 Use this data to guide your initial decisions in the simulation.

 In a real-world social media marketing scenario, it is unlikely that you would be operating in a bubble with no one to bounce ideas off of.
 Talk to your classmates to gain insights into the simulation.
 Experiment with what is working well for them.

 #3 – Post Often (but not too much)